Mundham: Seething Airfield

-The Airfield in Mundham was constructed in 1942 for use as an American airbase in the Second World War, it was originally called RAF Seething, and was the base of operations for the 448th Bomb Group, a part of the 2nd Air Division of the 8th American Air Force.
-They flew Liberator bombers in several missions from 1943 to 1945.
+Seething Airfield, originally called RAF Seething, was constructed in 1942 for use as an American airbase in the Second World War, and was the base of operations for the 448th Bombardment Group, a part of the 2nd Air Division of the Eighth American Air Force.
+They flew Liberator bombers in several missions from 1943 to 1945, during which 350 young men lost their lives.
+The 448th consisted of the 712th, 713th, 714th, and 715th Bombardment Squadron.

-RAF Seething was located mostly in Seething, however after the Second World War the areas of the airfield which were in Seething were returned to farmland.
-None of Seething Airfield is located inside Seething anymore.
+RAF Seething was located mostly in Seething, however after the Second World War the areas of the airfield which were in Seething were returned to farmland, leaving none of Seething Airfield inside Seething anymore.
 In 1963, the Waveney Flying Group purchased the land, which they renovated and continue to use as of 2023.

 Seething Observatory

 Seething Observatory is located in the far south of Mundham, on the north side of Toad Lane, and is run by the Norwich Astronomical Society.
-Because of the location of the observatory, the light pollution of Mundham is regulated, meaning that the village cannot have any street lights in the village, and the light pollution is situated at the Rural level, which is the second lowest level.
+Because of the location of the observatory, the light pollution of Mundham is regulated, meaning that the village cannot have any street lights.
+Because of this, of the five levels of light pollution, (Urban, Suburban, Semi-rural, Rural, & Dark Site) Mundham is at the Rural level, which is the second lowest.

-Listed Buildings
+Listed buildings

 In Mundham, there are thirteen listed buildings, twelve of which are Grade II listed, and only one which is Grade I listed, which is St Peter's Church.